Skip To Main Content

 Summer Movies in the Park

 Summer Movies in the Park is a series of free outdoor movie events at dozens of park facilities across San Diego County.
 Each event provides opportunities to gather as a community and enjoy summer evenings outdoors.
-Movies include newer features like Moana 2, Inside Out 2, and The Wild Robot and classics such as The Wizard of Oz and The Goonies.
-Screenings run through November.
+Movies include newer features like K-Pop Demon Hunters, Zootopia 2, Wicked 2, and Lilo and Stitch Live Action, and classics such as The Sandlot and The Goonies.
+Screenings run through October.

-The inaugural KPBS San Diego Book Festival Aug.
-23 on the University of San Diego campus is a free event for book lovers of all ages.
-Attendees will enjoy panel discussions with award-winning authors, activities, live entertainment, exhibitors including independent booksellers, and more.
+The KPBS San Diego Book Festival Aug.
+26 on the University of San Diego campus is a free event for book lovers of all ages.
+Attendees will enjoy panel discussions with award-winning authors, activities, live entertainment, exhibitors including local authors, independent booksellers, and more.
 Check the website for regular updates.

 Crafts, Scavenger Hunts, Bingo, and More

-The San Diego Natural History Museum offers a variety of activities kids and do at or around their home.
-From do-it-yourself crafts, to a mineral scavenger hunt, to Nature Bingo, there is something for everyone.
+The San Diego Natural History Museum offers a variety of activities kids can do at or around their home.
+From do-it-yourself crafts to a mineral scavenger hunt, to Nature Bingo, there is something for everyone.

 Live Well @ Home